noahcbradley/fantasy_hockey/README.md

 ## Finding Your SWID and ESPN S2

-Refer to the following [guide](https://www.gamedaybot.com/help/espn_s2-and-swid/#:~:text=You%20can%20find%20these%20two,%3A%2F%2Ffantasy.espn.com.) to locate your SWID and ESPN S2 keys.
+Refer to the following [guide](https://www.gamedaybot.com/help/espn_s2-and-swid/#:~:text=You%20can%20find%20these%20two,%3A%2F%2Ffantasy.espn.com.) to locate your SWID and ESPN S2 keys